Are you aware that your cat’s litter box can transform into a health risk?

 Your cat can acquire salmonella by eating uncooked meat, contaminated canned food, or even bird feces.

-Toxoplasmosis is a zoonotic disease too and poses danger especially to pregnant women and those whose immune systems are compromised e.g HIV positive, cancer patients, or those with organ transplants.
-It is spread by handling or eating raw meat, by drinking unpasteurized milk or eating unwashed fruits or vegetables, by gardening in infected soil, and through contact with infected fecal material.
+Toxoplasmosis is a zoonotic disease too and poses danger, especially to pregnant women and those whose immune systems are compromised e.g HIV positive, cancer patients, or those with organ transplants.
+It is spread by handling or eating raw meat, drinking unpasteurized milk or eating unwashed fruits or vegetables, gardening in infected soil, and through contact with infected fecal material.

 Cats are one of the hosts that can carry and pass this parasite to humans through infectious cysts shed in their stool.